Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/1 - Your First Program/README.md

 So unless you're a masochist who would prefer to write all of your Kaeon FUSION code in ONE, we recommend you read the [ONE+ documentation](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/1%20-%20Foundations/2%20-%20ONE%2B/README.md).

-You may notice that Kaeon Dev has a "Show ONE" button next to the run button.
+You may notice that Kaeon Origin has a "Show ONE" button next to the run button.
 Click it at any time to see how any ONE+ you've written in the upper text area translates to ONE.

 If you're ready to proceed,